 This certificate allows students to choose courses on such topics as ancient or recent European history, in-depth studies of modern European countries, and foreign policy through international affairs.
 All courses which satisfy the European Affairs certificate requirements also fulfill either humanities or social science requirements necessary for all Tech students.

-- Twelve hours of courses, approved by the advisor.
-Nine of the twelve hours must normally be at the 3000-level or above.
+- 12 credit hours of courses, approved by the advisor.
+9 of the 12 hours must normally be at the 3000-level or above.

 - All courses must be taken on a letter-grade basis, and a grade of C or better must be received in each course.